The Leon Fink scholarship for Middle Eastern Studies Short Courses at the Hebrew University of Jerusalem July 2018

 This Scholarship is offered to attract Australian students and graduates of outstanding academic achievement to undertake a Middle Eastern Studies Summer Program at the Hebrew University of Jerusalem.

-enter site Eligibility for Scholarship
+follow link Eligibility for Scholarship

 The Scholarship will be awarded to one Australian applicant on the basis of excellence in their studies, promise of distinction in their chosen fields of specialisation, as well as on qualities of mind, intellect and character, which would enable the recipient to benefit from the opportunity to study in Israel that is afforded by this scholarship.
-The scholarship is subject to acceptance and by the Hebrew University’s Rothberg International School.
+The scholarship is subject to acceptance by the Hebrew University’s Rothberg International School.

 The successful candidate will be eligible to apply the scholarship to any one of the listed courses.
 The application must be submitted online to the Australian Friends of the Hebrew University office in Sydney, by May 1st, 2018.

 Candidates will be notified towards the end of May of the status of their application.

 enter site Stipend and Tenability

 The Scholarship will be paid to the Hebrew University and will cover the tuition and housing costs of one of the courses listed below.
 In addition, the student will receive up to the amount of AUD 1,000 towards their living expenses during the course of their studies.
 The scholarship requires approval of the Australian Friends Academic Committee.

 1. Conflict Resolution from Theory to Practice: Israel as a Case Study.
 July 2 – 26, 2018